[This article is based on my invited talk at the A2M Internet Architecture and AI Technology Summit, Turing Large Model Technology Session.]

 The main reason is that existing large models, after seeing a screenshot, need to first “observe” the screenshot, then “think” about what to do next, and finally “act” by outputting a click action.

 The problem is that a screenshot usually contains one to two thousand input tokens.
-Just processing these inputs takes a long time; SOTA models need more than two seconds to process one to two thousand tokens.
+Just processing these inputs takes a long time; SOTA models need two seconds or more to process one to two thousand tokens.

 You might ask, can’t we skip the screenshot and just use the text on the screen?
 For text-heavy webpages, maybe, but not for many webpages.
 For example, in email editors or Word documents, there are many formatting buttons with only icons and no text.
 In this case, language cannot easily describe what they are, and the system cannot operate complex interfaces.